-During the year ended March 31, 2017, the Company established Bigfoot Employee Stock Option Plan 2016 ("ESOP 2016") and the same was approved by the Board of Directors of the Company and came into existence w.e.f.
+During the year ended March 31, 2017, the Holding company established Bigfoot Employee Stock Option Plan 2016 ("ESOP 2016") and the same was approved by the Board of Directors of the Holding Company and came into existence w.e.f.
 August 16, 2016.
-The plan was set up so as to offer and grant, for the benefit of employees of the Company, as specified in the said scheme, options of the Company in one or more tranches, and on such terms and conditions as may be fixed or determined by the Board, in accordance with the ESOP scheme.
+The plan was set up so as to offer and grant, for the benefit of employees of the Holding Company, as specified in the said scheme, options of the Holding Company in one or more tranches, and on such terms and conditions as may be fixed or determined by the Board, in accordance with the ESOP scheme.
 The options granted under the aforesaid scheme shall vest not less than one year and not more than five years from the date of grant of options.

-During the year ended March 31, 2023, the Company established Bigfoot Acquired Businesses Employee Stock Option Plan 2022 ("ESOP 2022") and the same was approved by the shareholders in their meeting on 17th June 2022 ("EGM Meeting") authorizing the Board to issue Employee Stock Options to the employees under ESOP 2022.
-The plan was set up so as to offer and grant, for the benefit of the Company, its Subsidiary Company(ies), or its Holding Company in or outside India, if any, and any successor Company thereof and may be granted to the employees of the Company, or of its Subsidiary Company(ies), or its Holding Company, as determined by the Board at its sole discretion, options of the Company in one or more tranches, and on such terms and conditions as may be fixed or determined by the Board, in accordance with the ESOP scheme.
+During the year ended March 31, 2023, the Holding company established Bigfoot Acquired Businesses Employee Stock Option Plan 2022 ("ESOP 2022") and the same was approved by the shareholders in their meeting on 17th June 2022 ("EGM Meeting") authorizing the Board to issue Employee Stock Options to the employees under ESOP 2022.
+The plan was set up so as to offer and grant, for the benefit of the Holding company, its Subsidiary in or outside India, and its Holding Company if any, and any successor Company thereof and may be granted to the employees of the Holding company, or of its Subsidiary Company(ies), or its Holding Company, as determined by the Board at its sole discretion, options of the Company in one or more tranches, and on such terms and conditions as may be fixed or determined by the Board, in accordance with the ESOP scheme.

-The Company has merged the Shiprocket Employee Stock Option Plan 2016 and the Bigfoot Acquired Businesses Employee Stock Option Plan 2022 into a single, consolidated scheme to be known as the "Shiprocket Employee Stock Option Plan 2016" (the "ESOP Scheme").
-The same has been approved by the Board of Directors of the Company in the meeting held on March 21, 2025.
-Further, the same has also been approved through a special resolution passed in the extraordinary general meeting of the shareholders of the Company held on April 14, 2025.
+The Holding company has merged the Shiprocket Employee Stock Option Plan 2016 and the Bigfoot Acquired Businesses Employee Stock Option Plan 2022 into a single, consolidated scheme to be known as the "Shiprocket Employee Stock Option Plan 2016" (the "ESOP Scheme").
+The same has been approved by the Board of Directors of the Holding company in the meeting held on March 21, 2025.
+Further, the same has also been approved through a special resolution passed in the extraordinary general meeting of the shareholders of the Holding company held on April 14, 2025.

-On March 7, 2025, the Board of Directors of the Company have approved a modification to the existing "Employees Stock Option Plan 2016" (ESOP Plan), which included an increase in the share based payment options pool by an additional 151,651 share based payment options, thereby increasing the total ESOP pool to 3,26,091 share based payment options.
+On March 7, 2025, the Board of Directors of the Holding company have approved a modification to the existing "Employees Stock Option Plan 2016" (ESOP Plan), which included an increase in the share based payment options pool by an additional 151,651 share based payment options, thereby increasing the total ESOP pool to 3,26,091 share based payment options.